zicongwei/IDD-Fa19-Lab3/README.md

 0~1023, which means 0~5v

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
-It is linear relationship between the force and the voltage.
+It is logrithmatic relationship between the force and the voltage.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
 Yes.
 Map the values that FST read to the LED.